RoadieHQ/marketing-site/content/docs/integrations/aws-resources/index.md

 ![AWS Resources config](aws-resources-config.png)

 On the AWS Resources settings page `Administration > Settings > AWS Resources` in Roadie click `Add Item`.
+Here you can define the role (created in step 2 above) to be used to ingest these resources, as well as the AWS region to use and the optional External ID configured for the role.

-Here you can select the type of resource you want to be ingested.
+After the role configuration is done, you can click the 'Test Role' button to check if the role is assumable by Roadie.
+Finally,  you can select the types of resources you want to be ingested.
 The possible options are listed in the table at the bottom of the page.

-After choosing a resource, you need to define the role (created in step 2 above) to be used to ingest these resources, as well as the AWS region to use and the optional External ID configured for the role

-After the role configuration is done, you can click the 'Test Role' button to check if the role is assumable by Roadie.
+You can add multiple integrations towards multiple AWS accounts or regions.

 ## Resources and needed permissions